lliu1871/betnet/README.md

 In the package mode, run "add betnet" to add the package in Julia.

 ## How to run the program
 The input datasets time_real_data.csv (temporal data) and SNP_real_data.csv (SNP distances) are available in the folder "test".
-To analyze a real dataset, run the following code
+To analyze the datasets, run the following Julia code

     using betnet
     using DataFrames